jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Requirements and suggestions
 * An object version of the LS-Dyna version you wish to use.
 Everything outlined here refers to version R11.1.
 Their might be slight differences compared to older version, e.g. where to find the files.
 The object version is a compressed package (e.g. .zip) typically ending with `_lib.zip`.
 You can acquire this package from your LSTC support or, in case you possess the login credentials for the `ftp.lstc.com` download side section 'objects' (not 'user'), you can download the version from `https://ftp.lstc.com/objects/pc-dyna/` where all available version are listed (e.g. the here used 'ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib.zip').

+For the coding:
-* For the coding you could use any text editor, however we recommend: Visual Studio 2017
+* You could use any text editor, however we recommend: Visual Studio 2017
-* Fortran compiler: Intel Parallel Studio XE 2017
+* For the compilation of the Fortran `.f/.F` files you need a Fortran compiler, e.g. Intel Parallel Studio XE 2017

 @todo Add an open source option (e.g. gfortran?, Notepad (Syntax: Fortran with fixed format))